-Proxy sniffers monitor all traffic between internet applications, including your web browser and the web on a certain protocols like HTTP or FTP.
-These sniffers can only operate with applications configured to use proxy servers and unlike other sniffers, these may have an effect on the traffic.
-Proxy sniffers may decode SSL / HTTPS traffic, but developers need to install a special self-signed root certificate issued by proxy vendor.
+Proxy sniffers monitor all traffic between internet applications, including your web browser and the web on certain protocols like HTTP or HTTPS.
+These HTTP sniffers can only operate with applications configured to use proxy servers and unlike other sniffers, these may have an effect on the traffic.
+Proxy HTTP sniffer may decode SSL / HTTPS traffic, but developers need to install a special self-signed root certificate issued by the proxy vendor.
 This certificate is needed to implement the Man-in-the-middle technique for decrypting SSL.

 Application sniffers are the most powerful ones.
 They are standalone applications that work on a developer’s computer and have the ability to capture network traffic for all protocols.
-Some of them can even capture data packets from other computers in the same network.
-Application sniffers are not limited to Man-in-the-middle technique when decrypting the SSL / HTTPS traffic as proxy sniffers.
-Some may use API hooks for decoding SSL and don’t require root certificate to operate.
-But API hooks have limitted usage, for example, API hooks don't work with recent versions of Google Chrome or Opera.
-HTTP Debugger is an example of application sniffer.
+A packet sniffer can even capture data packets from other computers in the same network.
+Application HTTP sniffer is not limited to Man-in-the-middle technique when decrypting the SSL / HTTPS traffic as a proxy sniffer.
+It may use API hooks for decoding SSL and don’t require root certificate to operate.
+But API hooks have limited usage, for example, API hooks don't work with recent versions of Google Chrome or Opera.
+HTTP Debugger is an example of application HTTP sniffer.
 Versions prior to v5.0 were using API Hooks for decoding SSL while new versions use Man-in-the-middle technique.

 Modern browsers provide some basic information about website traffic usage (for example for Google Chrome you can see this information on Network tab of Web Inspector).
 This information, though, is limited and not easy to analyze.

-Some advanced sniffers can visualize your traffic in form of charts or diagrams and generate HTTP traffic reports.
+Some advanced HTTP sniffers can visualize your traffic in the form of charts or diagrams and generate HTTP traffic reports.

-Network and System Administrators use sniffers to monitor and troubleshoot the network traffic.
-For example, administrators may analyze the HTTP data packets sent by malware programs and identify the security risks, or to detect undesirable activities and maintain effective network data flow.
+Network and System Administrators use network sniffer software to monitor and troubleshoot the network traffic.
+For example, administrators may use our http analyzer to see the HTTP data packets sent by malware programs and identify the security risks or to detect undesirable activities and maintain effective network data flow.